awsdocs/amazon-opensearch-service-developer-guide/doc_source/cold-storage.md

 The console is the simplest way to create a domain that uses cold storage\.
 While creating the domain, choose **Enable cold storage**\.
 The same process works on existing domains as long as you meet the [prerequisites](#coldstorage-pp)\.
 Even after the domain state changes from **Processing** to **Active**, cold storage might not be available for several hours\.

-You can also use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/es/) or [configuration API](configuration-api.md) to enable cold storage\.
+You can also use the [AWS CLI](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/opensearch/index.html) or [configuration API](configuration-api.md) to enable cold storage\.

 ### Sample CLI command<a name="coldstorage-sample-cli"></a>

 The following AWS CLI command creates a domain with three data nodes, three dedicated master nodes, cold storage enabled, and fine\-grained access control enabled:

 ```
-aws opensearchservice create-domain \
+aws opensearch create-domain \
   --domain-name my-domain \
   --engine-version Opensearch_1.0 \
   --cluster-config ColdStorageOptions={Enabled=true},WarmEnabled=true,WarmCount=4,WarmType=ultrawarm1.medium.search,InstanceType=r6g.large.search,DedicatedMasterEnabled=true,DedicatedMasterType=r6g.large.search,DedicatedMasterCount=3,InstanceCount=3 \